Sally Bercow: Early life

-Bercow attended the private co-educational King Edward's School in Witley, Surrey, where she was in St Bridget's House from 1981–86.
-She took her A levels at Marlborough College, where she was a contemporary of Samantha Cameron.
-She attended Keble College, Oxford, dropping out after one year.
+The daughter of Ronald Illman, of Hindhead, Surrey, Bercow attended the private co-educational King Edward's School in Witley, Surrey.
+She took her A-levels at Marlborough College, where she was a contemporary of Samantha Cameron.
+She attended Keble College, Oxford, where she studied Theology for two years, before dropping out.
 She was the social secretary of the Oxford University Conservative Association.

 After university, she pursued a career in public relations and advertising.

 Politics

-Her husband, John Bercow, became a Conservative member of parliament at the 1997 General Election.
-She campaigned for New Labour and their candidate Tony Blair; she also campaigned for her husband to help win his seat.
+Her future husband, John Bercow, became a Conservative member of parliament at the 1997 general election.
+She campaigned for New Labour and their candidate Tony Blair; she also campaigned for John Bercow to help win his seat.
 She campaigned for the election of Ed Balls as leader of the Labour Party in the 2010 Labour leadership election.

 In 2010, she stood as Labour candidate for the St James's ward of Westminster City Council, unsuccessfully.
 Bercow is on the approved list of candidates for members of Parliament for the Labour Party, although following the Lord McAlpine Twitter case (see McAlpine v Bercow and below), she is reportedly unlikely to be considered.
 Bercow has repeatedly mentioned her desire to become a Labour MP, revealing that she would like to become the Labour candidate for the marginal Brighton Kemptown seat.
 It was reported that Bercow was in line to stand for Holborn and St Pancras if Frank Dobson retired, and she had been linked to standing to become the Labour prospective parliamentary candidate for Harrow East in 2015.

 The Daily Telegraph suggested that Bercow was politicising her husband's neutral role.
 John Bercow rejected this criticism, stating that "the obligation of impartiality does not apply to my wife who is not my chattel".
 She has also appeared on the BBC's Question Time.

-Television
+Media attention

-In February 2011, she attracted criticism for appearing to capitalise on her husband's position, when a photograph of her wearing only a bed sheet, with the House of Commons in the background, appeared in the London Evening Standard.
+In February 2011, she attracted criticism for appearing to capitalise on her husband's position, when a photograph of her wearing only a bed sheet, with the Houses of Parliament in the background, appeared in the London Evening Standard.
 In the article she was quoted as saying "becoming Speaker has turned my husband into a sex symbol", although she later claimed, in a radio interview; "It was just meant to be a bit of fun, but obviously it has completely backfired on me and I look a complete idiot."
 John Bercow was reported as having "read the Riot Act" to her after the bed sheet photo was published.

 Bercow was a housemate on Channel 5's Celebrity Big Brother 8 in August 2011.
 She became the first person to be evicted.
 She has also appeared on a celebrity edition of The Chase and Big Star's Little Star (with her daughter Jemima).
 She was initially scheduled to take part in the second series of The Jump, but had to quit after suffering an injury during training.